 It is accepted that 'Canowindra' is a Wiradjuri Aboriginal word meaning either 'home' or 'camping place'.

-Rich in community spirit, there are many active organisations including a strong Country Women’s Association presence, Lions Club and community garden.
+Rich in community spirit, there are many active organisations including a strong Country Women’s Association presence, Lions Club, community garden and hospital.

 Canowindra has excellent schools including a preschool/kindergarten, 2 primary schools and a high school.